reduxjs/redux/docs/advanced/Middleware.md

 ### Attempt #1: Logging Manually

-The most naïve solution is just to log the action and the next state yourself every time you call [`store.dispatch(action)`](../api/Store.md#dispatch).
+The most native solution is just to log the action and the next state yourself every time you call [`store.dispatch(action)`](../api/Store.md#dispatch).
 It’s not really a solution, but just a first step towards understanding the problem.

 >##### Note